jgberton/easyredes-erp/README.md

 - No operational visibility
 - Time wasted on repetitive tasks

-EasyRedes was designed to digitalize the complete workflow through a single platform.
+EasyRedes was designed to digitize the complete workflow through a single platform.

 ---

 # 👨‍💻 My Role

-I designed and developed the entire product from concept to production-ready architecture.
+I designed and developed the product from concept to a functional beta with a production-oriented architecture.

-As Product Owner and Full Stack Developer I was responsible for:
+As the founder, product lead and full-stack developer, I was responsible for:

 - Product Discovery
 - UX/UI Design